New Long Leg: Critical reception

 In comparison to Dry Cleaning's previous material, i.e. the well-received EPs Sweet Princess (2018) and Boundary Road Snacks and Drinks (2019), critics generally found New Long Leg to be an improvement in various ways.
 Rosie Ramsden of Loud and Quiet called it "a record of greater confidence and refinement", Max Freedman of Paste thought it was "levels funnier, wryer and more melodic", and Jill Mapes of Pitchfork felt that "the album's production and mix are exquisitely calibrated for maximum effect" in contrast to their "scrappier EPs".
-In a review for the The Skinny, Skye Butchard believed that the instrumental trio "are looser and more explorative players on New Long Leg, after the taut energy of the band's early EPs.
-Now, the impressionistic guitar lines and lolloping drums that colour songs like 'More Big Birds' and 'Unsmart Lady' feel at one with Shaw's voice."
+In a review for The Skinny, Skye Butchard believed that the instrumental trio "are looser and more explorative players" on New Long Leg, following the "taut energy" of the band's early EPs, crediting "the impressionistic guitar lines and lolloping drums" that amplified "More Big Birds" and "Unsmart Lady" as a better meld with Shaw's performance.
 As said by Dom Gourlay in Under the Radar, "Fulfilling all the promise shown by those early releases not to mention 4AD's faith in signing them up, Dry Cleaning are the real deal."
-In a similar vein, Will Schube of Flood magazine said "as is too rarely the case, New Long Leg lives up to the hype and builds upon it, imagining a future in which a new crop of bands long to mimic their style."
+In a similar vein, Will Schube of Flood Magazine said "as is too rarely the case, New Long Leg lives up to the hype and builds upon it, imagining a future in which a new crop of bands long to mimic their style."

 Multiple critics lauded New Long Leg as unique.
 Although Gabbie Nirenburg of No Ripcord found it "unavoidable" to separate the music from the post-punk genre, they nonetheless found the record to be "cohesive and original."
 Other reviewers found that it stood out in the contemporary post-punk scene in particular.
 Robin Murray of Clash called Shaw's delivery "a unique sonic weapon"; moreover, they said that on New Long Leg the band "have a commitment to a singular aesthetic that their peers lack ... it takes chances other groups could scarcely envisage."
 In a review for the NME, Will Richard stated that while the album bears some similarities to modern post-punk bands that engage in the trend of utilising spoken word, "the band also sit apart due to their more playful subject matter and brilliant refusal to take themselves too seriously; it's something the modern punk scene is crying out for."
-Tim Sentz, a critic writing for Beats Per Minute, thought that Shaw's unconventional background in visual arts brought "some freshness to a scene that is overstuffed at the moment", adding that "Shaw by herself is unquestionably talented, but the fine support behind her at all times is the key to Dry Cleaning's success on their first long player.
-They swirl in elemental shifts that make New Long Leg sound sunnier than its brethren."
+Tim Sentz, a critic writing for Beats Per Minute, thought that Shaw's unconventional background in visual arts brought "some freshness to a scene that is overstuffed at the moment," describing Shaw as talented and the backing as the key to Dry Cleaning's success, making New Long Leg sound "sunnier than its brethren."